 In addition to relying on Google for help, we also reviewed what had been written on the home gym subreddit, asked for opinions from our Home Gym Community Facebook Group (more than 122K strong as of this writing) as well as consulted with some of the strongest people in the world to get their opinion on the best weightlifting belt they’ve ever used.

-Once we got the lay of the land, we took stock of what we already had on hand (nearly 20 different belts) and ordered others that we felt were needed for the comparison.
+Once we got the lay of the land, we took stock of what we already had in-house (nearly 20 different belts) and ordered others we felt were needed for the comparison.

 We used all of the above weightlifting belts for any and all lifts a belt might be used for, including heavy deadlifts and squats, clean and jerks, and snatches.
 We also wore them during higher-volume workouts and workouts with a variety of movements to see how they fared for general comfort and versatility.

-Some key factors we evaluated during testing include ease of closure, adjustability, and, of course, support.
+Some key factors we evaluated during testing include:

 To simulate how weightlifting belts might be treated after big lifts and tough workouts, we threw them, smashed them, and stuffed them in bags.
 All of this drove our overall ratings of each belt.